Ovishake/ImageRecognition/README.md

 using the flow_from_dataframe.

 Other files:
-nihtf.py is a pure tensorflow implementation using the DEPRECATED tf layers API as they are deprecated in TF2.0.
+nihtf.py is a pure tensorflow implementation using the DEPRECATED Tensorflow layers API as they are deprecated in TF2.0.
 The default layer building API for Tensorflow from Tensorflow 2.0 is TENSORFLOW-KERAS.
+The work also shows the implementation of the Dataset API that is used to quickly make the Data Input Pipeline for the Neural Network.